Netflix Eureka Vs. Kubernetes – A Quick Comparison

 A Netflix Eureka Vs. Kubernetes quick comparison for beginners.

-With Eureka, you create a highly available distributed application to microservice solution.
+With Eureka, you create a highly available distributed application to a microservice solution.
 On the other hand, Kubernetes focuses on Docker container orchestration.
 It worries about the number of containers running, container demand, or whether a container died and needs restarting.
 It doesn’t care about what is in the container and what the container does.
-You need to add on additional solutions/tools to achieve the same end result as Netflix Eureka to have a full end to end solution.
+You need to add on additional solutions/tools to achieve the same end result as Netflix Eureka to have a full end-to-end solution.

 Different Approaches to Solving the Problem

-In the long run, both of the solutions solve the same problem but use different approaches.
+In the long run, both solutions solve the same problem but use different approaches.
 Kubernetes seems the best to take an existing application and break it into micro-services over time.
-It has less pieces built in to the solution so you need to bolt on the missing pieces by using 3rd party solutions.
+It has fewer pieces built into the solution so you need to bolt on the missing pieces using 3rd party solutions.

-Eureka seems to require changes upfront in order to adopt it.
-Netflix Eureka is integrated with the other Netflix solutions, Ribbon for example, so everything is easy to pull together for an end to end solution.
+Eureka seems to require changes upfront to adopt it.
+Netflix Eureka is integrated with the other Netflix solutions, Ribbon, for example, so everything is easy to pull together for an end-to-end solution.